– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 Before doing her PhD, Meen already had several years' worth of experience working with people who suffered from addiction.
 She carries with her these experiences, and her dedication to this work, in her academic career.

 In addition, there are deaths from other drug related causes, like disease and violence.
-In other words, there's a substantial number of people bereaved, and siblings comprise a substantial part of this group.
+In other words, the number of bereaved is substantial, and siblings comprise a large part of this group.

 – What little research I found on bereaved siblings, revolved around their experience of not really being recognised as bereaved, Meen explains.